insertjokehere/willhughes.name/content/post/thinklight_command_line.md

 {{< /highlight >}}

 to turn if off again.
 Which is cool.
 Kinda.
 I don't know why its useful to know this.

+The kernel also defines an interface that allows developers to write 'triggers' to decide when a particular LED should be lit.
+You can inspect which triggers are available on a system by inspecting the 'trigger' virtual file.

+{{< highlight bash >}}
+cat /sys/class/leds/tpacpi::thinklight/trigger
+{{< /highlight >}}

+and select a trigger by writing the name to the same file:

+{{< highlight bash >}}
+echo heartbeat | sudo tee /sys/class/leds/tpacpi::thinklight/trigger
+{{< /highlight >}}

 #### Notes